Ebadur Rahman

 Ebadur Rahman is a Bengali novelist and award-winning filmmaker.

 Biography

 Ebadur Rahman curated Bangladeshi artists including Ronni Ahmmed at the 14th and 15th edition of the Open International Exhibition of Sculpture and Installations in Venice, Lido and in the San Servolo Island.

 Ebadur Rahman's directorial debut Atrocity Exhibition premiered in the Short Film Corner of the Festival de Cannes, 2013.

+Works

 Alpha

 Ebadur Rahman co-wrote the screenplay for the feature-length film Alpha, which Bangladesh has selected as its submission for the international feature film category at the 2020 Oscars.

 Atrocity Exhibition

 Ebadur Rahman's directorial debut Atrocity Exhibition premiered in the Short Film Corner of the Festival de Cannes, 2013.

 Guerilla

 The film Guerrilla received ten Jatio Chalachitra Purushkar or National Awards, two of which were for the screenplay and dialog written by Ebadur Rahman and his co-writer Nasiruddin Yusuf.
 Because of a disagreement with the director Ebadur Rahman left Guerrilla during the production.